donatomartin/nvim/README.md

 Dependencies known:

-- ripgrep - used to live grep through files
+- grep or ripgrep - used to live grep through files
 - unzip - used to unzip nvim-java language server providers
 - npm - used to run pyright lsp
 - go - used for gopls lsp